giantswarm/rfc/decision-process/README.md

   - Add a field `last_review_date: YYYY-MM-DD`.
 See [Future ideas](#future-ideas) why this is relevant.
 This avoids that owners have to review the Markdown file again very soon.
 - **Author merges the PR and notifies in `#news-*` or other Slack channels, linking to the [RFC list](https://handbook.giantswarm.io/docs/rfcs/) or directly to the rendered RFC page in the handbook.** The rendering result is not ready immediately after merging, so it's okay to wait until the RFC is displayed in the handbook before sending out a link.
 You can manually trigger the **_TODO IMPLEMENT ME_** GitHub action in the [`handbook` repo](https://github.com/giantswarm/handbook/actions) to render immediately.
 - **Once the decision is approved, start implementing.** Implementation really should not happen before approving a decision, unless it's a proof of feasability.
 If you already developed something, you present an RFC as if others still have the choice of saying no, but actually the decision was already taken – please avoid that.
-- **Amendments can be made to an RFC later, requiring a simple PR, consensus, and notification in Slack.** The same goes for marking an RFC as `state: obsolete`.
+- **Amendments can be made to an RFC later, by means of a simple PR, consensus, and notification in Slack.** Please edit the existing RFC file and consider marking the changes as "amendment", for example using a new heading or paragraph.
+There should be a single file per decision, not multiple documents that need to be read and understood together.
+Replaced or old RFC files can remain as they are, in separate files, but marked as `state: obsolete` through a PR.

 ### State transitions